 The Portuguese Navy (Marinha de Guerra Portuguesa) traces its history back to the 12th Century through colonial exploration to the modern day.
-Unfortunately, most of Portugal’s ships lightly armed and designed for overseas duties in a low threat environment, although they were effective in exerting influence in former colonies they are rather anemic by European and North Atlantic standards.
-A agreement with Britain to purchase the Rover Class fleet support tanker (RFA Blue Rover) was not executed in the Northern Fury world, leaving the Portuguese Navy dependent on others for at sea replenishment.
+Most of Portugal’s ships are lightly armed and designed for overseas duties in a low threat environment, although they are effective in exerting influence in former colonies they are rather anemic by European and North Atlantic standards.
+An agreement with Britain to purchase the Rover Class fleet support tanker (RFA Blue Rover) was not executed in the Northern Fury world, leaving the Portuguese Navy dependent on others for at sea replenishment.

 Vasco Da Gama Class:

-As an exception to the rule, these three ships were commissioned in 1991 and 92, and are based on the German MEKO 200 design.
-They are capable patrol ships but lack variable depth sonar or area air defence systems.
+As an exception to the rule, these three ships were commissioned in 1991 and 92, are based on the German MEKO 200 design and are very capable general purpose warships.
+They are well rounded patrol ships but lack variable depth sonar or area air defence systems.
 They carry two Lynx helicopters, Harpoon Missiles and Sea Sparrow short range air defence.
 All are based in Lisbon.

-João Coutinho class: These 25-year-old ships were small and inexpensive to operate, but with the correlation that they were very poorly equipped in either weapons or sensors.
+João Coutinho class: These 25-year-old ships were small and inexpensive to operate, but with the correlation that they were very poorly equipped in both weapons and sensors.
 Meant as a Patrol Frigate (most references call them Corvettes), they spent much of their life traveling the globe.